mireality /mir-ree-al-i-tee/ or /my-ree-al-i-tee/

 Voted one of the most influential people in UK New Television by VOD Professional and one of TechCityInsider’s top 100 people redefining digital business in London and beyond!

 Maria Ingold heads strategic and technical innovation consultancy, mireality.
-Mixing a background in Computer Science and Fine Art, she specialises in visual technology, emerging tech and lateral innovation.
+Mixing a background in Computer Science and Fine Art, she specialises in emerging tech and visual innovation.
 She advises media, broadcast and telecoms, including into emerging markets and on small islands.

 As a BAFTA film and TV judge, she watches 150 films per year and loves monetising great content.
 Her passion has driven a 25-year international track record innovating emerging visual technology across film, TV, video, games and digital media.